 A microphone, of course, is a must.
 At least one, possibly several.

 Good set of headphones for speaker and technician at the mixer.
 With some spares.

 Isolated from external world (traffic), with a 2-3 layer window towards technician at the mixer.
 With quiet air conditioner, monitor speakers and headphones.

 9. Telephone hybrids

 Have your listeners call in and reporters report from the field.
 Telefoonbasters can nowadays be old-school analog, IP phone or wireless GSM types.

 Balanced audio inputs almost always make a big improvement.
 Balanced audio inputs help eliminate noise generated by ground loops or strong RF fields.
 A hum experienced with unbalanced audio wiring usually disappears or at least reduces as soon as proper balanced cabling is used.
 Check our stereo encoders, they all feature balanced inputs.

 Digital inputs are another great way of handling noise.
 AES/EBU is a de-facto standard for digital audio in FM transmitters.
 Some of our transmitters also have USB audio inputs.
 Here a transmitter will appear as a sound card to your computer.

-HINWEIS: Always keep your aerial away from your audio circuitry and audio cables, power supply and even transmitter.
+LET WEL: Always keep your aerial away from your audio circuitry and audio cables, power supply and even transmitter.
 If you cannot meet these requirements, you could experience feedback and other RF problems.
 Strong RF field can make CD players and other digital devices go bezerk.